-BBVA USA (formerly known as Compass Bank), as Trustee of the San Juan Basin Royalty Trust (the “Trust”) (SJT), today reported that it will not declare a monthly cash distribution to the holders of its Units of beneficial interest (the “Unit Holders”) due to excess production costs for the month of April 2019.
+BBVA USA, as Trustee of the San Juan Basin Royalty Trust (the “Trust”) (SJT), today confirmed that it will not declare a monthly cash distribution to the holders of its Units of beneficial interest (the “Unit Holders”) due to excess production costs.
 Excess production costs occur when production costs and capital expenditures exceed the gross proceeds for a certain period.
-Excess production costs for this reporting period are due primarily to capital spending associated with multiple well recompletions along with lower natural gas prices.
-These well recompletions were included in the revised 2019 capital expenditures plan announced by the Trust on May 9, 2019.

 Except for historical information contained in this news release, the statements in this news release are forward-looking statements that are made pursuant to the Safe Harbor Provisions of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements generally are accompanied by words such as “estimates,” “anticipates,” “could,” “plan,” or other words that convey the uncertainty of future events or outcomes.
 Forward-looking statements and the business prospects of San Juan Basin Royalty Trust are subject to a number of risks and uncertainties that may cause actual results in future periods to differ materially from the forward-looking statements.
 These risks and uncertainties include, among other things, certain information provided to the Trust by Hilcorp, volatility of oil and gas prices, governmental regulation or action, litigation, and uncertainties about estimates of reserves.
 These and other risks are described in the Trust’s reports and other filings with the Securities and Exchange Commission.